MrMEEE/awx-build/installguide.md

 # Install AWX Community Edition (RPM)

 **Now updated to the newest release of AWX (python3 and PostgreSQL 10), please be adviced that this has not been firmly tested, yet..**

+**LinkedIn group for Questions, support, talk and more: https://www.linkedin.com/groups/13694893/

 **Follow updates and other info at: https://twitter.com/martinjuhl and https://www.linkedin.com/in/martin-juhl-9b71b25/**